conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

 ```
 conda install -c conda-forge libcublas libcusparse cuda-version=<CUDA version>
 ```
-The best way to get a current listing is to run
+The best way to get a current listing is to run:
 ```
 conda install --dry-run -c conda-forge cuda cuda-version=<CUDA version>
 ```
-For a complete listing of the packages that were originally created, see [this issue](https://github.com/conda-forge/staged-recipes/issues/21382)
+For a complete listing of the packages that were originally created, see [this issue](https://github.com/conda-forge/staged-recipes/issues/21382).

 ### Metapackages